clowdr-app/clowdr-app.github.io/content/resources/video-subtitles/exporting-video-from-clowdr-to-youtube.md

 ---
 updatedDate: 2021-05-26T09:05:07+00:00
-title: Exporting content from Clowdr to YouTube
+title: Exporting content from Midspace to YouTube
 description:
-  Simple instructions for exporting video content from Clowdr directly into YouTube!
+  Simple instructions for exporting video content from Midspace directly into YouTube!
 author: Cristal Mojica
 ---

 #### Ready to Archive Your Conference Content?

-Clowdr makes it quick and easy to package and export conference content directly to your organization's YouTube channel.
+Midspace makes it quick and easy to package and export conference content directly to your organization's YouTube channel.

-Exporting presentations from within Clowdr can save you a great deal of time as an organizer, by reducing the steps involved in post-event content management.
+Exporting presentations from within Midspace can save you a great deal of time as an organizer, by reducing the steps involved in post-event content management.

 1. **Combine videos**